CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Things To Consider

-• Some users say the undies rides up
+• Some users say the undies ride up

-Bodily calls the All-In Panty the "most comfortable maternity-to-postpartum and c-section panty"—and we wholeheartedly agree.
-The All-In Panty is this year’s Best of The Bump winner, thanks to its comfy fit, just-right support and high-quality material that delivers for all shapes, sizes and deliveries—vaginal and c-section alike.
-(See all of this year’s Best of The Bump winners)
+Bodily calls the All-In Panty the “most comfortable maternity-to-postpartum and C-section panty”—and our tester and survey respondents agree.
+The All-In Panty is this year’s Best of The Bump winner for overall best postpartum underwear for the second year running, thanks to its comfy fit, just-right support and high-quality material that delivers for a range of shapes, sizes and deliveries.
+(See all of this year’s Best of The Bump winners.)

-The high-waist fit and wide elastic waist band sit well above your bump without pinching, while the smooth, lightweight micromodal fabric feels good on your skin.
+The high-waist fit and wide elastic waist band sit well above your bump without pinching, while the smooth, lightweight micromodal fabric is designed to feel good on your skin.
 "I love the material and how breathable it is.
-It’s very soft and fits me just right," said our postpartum tester, who also noted that the fabric held up well in the wash.
+It’s very soft and fits me just right," said our postpartum tester Katherine, who also noted that the fabric held up well in the wash.
+The underwear is also OEKO-TEX certified, so you can rest assured it’s free from harmful substances.

 To top it all off?
-At just $16 a pair, these postpartum panties are a fraction of the cost of many competitor brands.
-Which is nice, since if you’ve just had a baby, you've probably got a few other new expenses in your budget right now.
-Our product tester gave the All-In Panty an impressive 5 out of 5 across all testing categories, making this a truly top-tier product at an affordable price.
+At $16 a pair, these postpartum panties are cheaper than many competitor brands—which is great, since if you’ve just had a baby, you've probably got a few other new expenses in your budget right now.
+They also come in several fun colors, along with basic black and nude.
+Katherine gave the All-In Panty impressively high marks across all testing categories, making this a truly top-tier product at an affordable price.

 Our product tester says: